Authentication

 For more information about JWT authentication, you can check a brief tutorial in the ejabberd 19.08 release notes.

-For details about the client-server communication when using SCRAM-SHA-1, refer to SASL and SCRAM-SHA-1.
+For details about the client-server communication when using SCRAM, refer to SASL Authentication and SCRAM.

 When ejabberd starts with internal auth method and SCRAM password format configured: